FILTH, FILTERING, AND THE FIRST AMENDMENT: RUMINATIONS ON PUBLIC LIBRARIES’ USE OF INTERNET FILTERING SOFTWARE

 TAKING ACCOUNT OF THE WORLD AS IT WILL BE: THE SHIFTING COURSE OF U.S. ENCRYPTION POLICY

-By Tricia E. Black
+by Tricia E. Black

 Encryption, understood on a basic level as the process of scrambling information to disguise its content, has been a topic of intense debate over the past decade because of Internet growth and well-founded concerns about online security.
 The encryption debate centers on striking an appropriate balance between national security concerns and the potential prosperity of the high-tech industry.
 The Clinton Administration played an important role in relaxing U.S. encryption policy.
 This Note argues that the dramatic shift in encryption policy resulted from a recognition of how the world will be in the digital age, and that strong, unregulated encryption technology is vital to the continued growth of the Internet and related industries.
-This Note also encourages public awareness and understanding of encryption legislation, to ensure that policymakers address the very real privacy and security concerns presented by the explosion of e-commerce and Internet
+This Note also encourages public awareness and understanding of encryption legislation, to ensure that policymakers address the very real privacy and security concerns presented by the explosion of e-commerce and Internet use.

 CONNECTING THE WORLD: THE DEVELOPMENT OF THE GLOBAL INFORMATION INFRASTRUCTURE

-By Tanya L. Yarbrough
+by Tanya L. Yarbrough

 The International Telecommunication Union, a United Nations organization, has led the charge in developing a truly global economy through its efforts to develop the Global Information Infrastructure (“GII”).
 The GII would result in universal access to telecommunications and information technology and basic communications services.
 This Note explains the roles of the agencies involved in the development of the GII and the forces driving its development.
 It also discusses regulatory issues affecting the implementation and feasibility of the GII.
 Ultimately, this Note sketches the optimal environment for the evolution of the GII.